MAGS Distinguished Thesis Award

 - To be considered, a thesis must contain original work that makes an unusually significant contribution to the discipline.
 It must be in a format that conforms to accepted disciplinary standards, and it must have been accepted as final by the degree-granting institution.
 Theses submitted electronically will normally be in pdf format; hyperlinks to additional materials may be included but must be verified prior to submission.
 Any program wishing to submit a thesis in another electronic format should consult with the Graduate School Office (email@example.com) prior to doing so.

-- Nominations will be accepted in the disciplines of Social Sciences and Physical Sciences and Engineering in which UC offers a master's degree.
+- Nominations will be accepted in the disciplines of Biological and Life Sciences and the Humanities in which UC offers a master's degree.
 Original works accepted by a program "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated.

-All nomination materials must be submitted electronically to Virginia Dennis (email@example.com).
-Submit all materials together (in the same email or cloud storage folder) by 5 p.m., October 1, 2018.
+All nomination materials must be submitted electronically to Megan Tischner (firstname.lastname@example.org).
+Submit all materials together (in the same email or cloud storage folder).
 Incomplete and late submissions will be rejected, no exceptions.

 Please direct questions to email@example.com.